C. trachomatis test, CZ test, chlamydia test

 This test looks for Chlamydia trachomatis bacteria in a sample of cells collected by your healthcare provider.

 C. trachomatis bacteria cause chlamydia.
-Chlamydia is one of the most common sexually transmitted infections (STIs) in the U.S.
+Chlamydia is 1 of the most common sexually transmitted infections (STIs) in the U.S.

 The CDC recommends that sexually active women 25 and younger, as well as older women with risk factors, be screened once a year for chlamydia.
 That's because as many as half of women who get chlamydia don't have any symptoms.
 Men should be tested as soon as they have symptoms or if their partners are diagnosed with chlamydia.